 The song had already been heard the previous November, when it aired at the end of the second episode of the Anthology documentary.
-And one of Lennon’s takes on the song, with just guitar and vocals, appeared on the soundtrack of the Imagine: John Lennon documentary.
+One of Lennon’s early takes on "Real Love," recorded with just guitar and vocals, had also appeared on the soundtrack of the Imagine: John Lennon documentary.

-"So, I had to get rid of the hiss and the mains hum, and then there were clicks all the way through it. … We'd spend a day on it, then listen back and still find loads more things wrong.
+"So, I had to get rid of the hiss and the mains hum, and then there were clicks all the way through it," Lynne added.
+"We'd spend a day on it, then listen back and still find loads more things wrong.
 But we would magnify them, grab them and wipe them out.
 It didn't have any effect on John's voice, because we were just dealing with the air surrounding him, in between phrases.
 That took about a week to clean up before it was even usable."

 Once a master copy was completed, McCartney, Harrison and Starr overdubbed their parts onto it in February 1995 at McCartney’s studio in Sussex, England.
 Lynne noted that, despite the decades that had passed since their last recording together, very little had changed.

-“Paul and George would strike up the backing vocals, and all of a sudden it's the Beatlets again," he said.
+“Paul and George would strike up the backing vocals, and all of a sudden it's the Beatles again," he said.
 "To be there in the middle of all this, and have a degree of responsibility over the result, was astonishing.
-It wasn't some kind of fake version, it really was the real thing.
+It wasn't some kind of fake version; it really was the real thing.

 "They were having fun with each other, and reminding each other of the old times," Lynne added "I'd be waiting to record and normally I'd say, 'Okay, let's do a take,' but I was too busy laughing and smiling at everything they were talking about."